Tripfez is inspired by this young lady’s passion for travel!

 T: What place is top of your bucket list?

 A: This year 2018, my target is to perform Umrah.
 It’s been years I have been planning to visit Mecca.
 One of the other places that I really would like to travel to would be Santorini, Greece and Macchu Picchu, Peru.

 T: One advice for travelers?

 A: I have plenty of advice for travellers out there.
-Always purchase travel insurance, you just never know what’s going to happen while traveling abroad.
+Always purchase travel insurance, you just never know what’s going to happen while travelling abroad.
 Make extra copies of your travel documents, itineraries, passport etc. just in case.
 One of the most important things I always do before I travel is to alert all my bank account credit and debit cards of my travel movements.
 In case, if there are any weird transactions on my bank cards – especially on my credit card, I will be notified immediately by the bank through my phone or my father’s phone.
-Always do plenty of research before traveling.
+Always do plenty of research before travelling.
 People could be saying hundreds of different things about a place and everyone have their own experiences, opinions, and expectations.
 Don’t instantly believe the things you read online or hear about a destination or place.
 Rumours are always created and spread to attract people’s attention, so it’s better that you experience it yourself.
-One more thing, don’t wear fancy clothes or items on you when traveling abroad!
+One more thing, don’t wear fancy clothes or items on you when travelling abroad!
 You will be targeted by the locals!
 After all, you don’t know who’s watching your every movement!